shanemcd/quartz-content-test-repo/README.md

 ### What is this repo?

 This repo was created to test out the ability to store content for a [Quartz](http://quartz.jzhao.xyz) site in a separate Git repository.
+The issue was reported in https://github.com/jackyzha0/quartz/issues/1857.

 ### How to use this repo